mavas/netflix-demo/README.md

 Just like Netflix, there is a client and server.
 The client is what the user interacts with, and it communicates with the server in order to stream content.

-This demonstration has a number of hand-made videos and dynamically streams them to a number of user clients.
+This demonstration has a number of hand-made videos and dynamically streams them to a number of user clients according to their preferences.

 ## Very quick third-party demo